 Places to Eat in Kuala Lumpur Chinatown

 Dining options in Kuala Lumpur China town are plentiful and varied.
-Of course, it goes without saying that you absolutely must try traditional Chinese delicacies while in this neighbourhood.
+You absolutely must try traditional Chinese delicacies while in this neighbourhood.
 However, whether you’re looking for Chinese high tea, cheap street food eats, or western cuisine, you can certainly find what you are looking for here.

 Song Kee Beef Noodles